Skip to content

 elag : int, default=2

-The maximum lag of the residues.
+The maximum lag of the residues regressors.

 order_selection: bool, default=False